nus-cs2030/1718-s2/docs/lec04.md

 ![stack-and-heap](figures/stack-and-heap/stack-and-heap.007.png)

 What is important here is that, as `theta` and `distance` are primitive types instead of references, we copy the values onto the stack.
 If we change `theta` or `d` within `move`, the `theta` and `distance` of the calling function will not change.
 This behavior is the same as you would expect in C.  However, unlike in C where you can pass in a pointer to a variable, you cannot pass in a reference to a primitive type in any way in Java.
-If you want to pass in a variable of primitive type into a method and have its value changed, you will have to use a _wrapper class_, but we leave the details of that for another lesson on another day.
+If you want to pass in a variable of primitive type into a method and have its value changed, you will have to use a _wrapper class_.
+The details of how to do this are left as an exercise.

-In short, Java uses _call by value_ for primitive types, and _call by reference_ for objects.
+To summarize, Java uses _call by value_ for primitive types, and _call by reference_ for objects.

 If we made multiple nested method calls, as we usually do, the stack frames get stacked on top of each other.
-For instance, in Lab 1, `main` calls `solve`, which calls the `Circle` constructor, which calls the `angleTo`.
+For instance, in Lab 0, `main` calls `solve`, which calls the `Circle` constructor, which calls the `angleTo`.
 When JVM is executing `angleTo`, the call stack contains the stack frames of (in order of top to bottom): `angleTo`, `Circle` constructor, `solve`, and `main`.

 One final note: the memory allocated on the stack are deallocated when a method returns.
 The memory allocated on the heap, however, stays there as long as there is a reference to it (either from another object or from a variable in the stack).
 Unlike C or C++, in Java, you do not have to free the memory allocated to objects.
 The JVM runs a _garbage collector_  that checks for unreferenced objects on the heap and cleans up the memory automatically.

 ## Exceptions

 One of the nuances of programming is having to write code to deal with exceptions and errors.
-Consider writing a method that reads in a series of x and y coordinates from a file, not unlike what you have seen in Lab 1.
+Consider writing a method that reads in a series of x and y coordinates from a file, not unlike what you have seen in Lab 0.
 Here are some things that could go wrong:

 - The file to read from may not exist
 - The file to read from exists, but you may not have permission to read it
 - You can open the file for reading, but it might contain non-numeric text where you numerical values
 - The file might contain fewer values than expected
-- The file might become unreadable as you are reading through it (e.g., someone unplug the USB drive)
+- The file might become unreadable as you are reading through it (e.g., someone unplugs the USB drive)

 In C, we usually have to write code like this: